Rufino Sescon

-Rufino "Jun" Coronel Sescon Jr. (born April 20, 1972) is a Filipino prelate of the Catholic Church and a professed member of the Priestly Fraternity of the St. Dominic.
-He is the fifth Bishop of Balanga since March 1, 2025, having been appointed by Pope Francis in 2024.
+Rufino "Jun" Coronel Sescon Jr. (born April 20, 1972) is a Filipino prelate of the Catholic Church and a professed member of the Dominican Order.
+He is the fifth Bishop of Balanga since March 1, 2025, having been appointed by Pope Francis on December 3, 2024 during the diocese's 2-year temporary bishopric of Florentino Lavarias, Archbishop of San Fernando, Pampanga since October 27, 2014, as sede vacante apostolic administrator and succeeded Ruperto Santos who became fifth Bishop of Antipolo on July 22, 2023.

 Ordained to the priesthood in 1998, Sescon served as the personal secretary of then-Manila Archbishop Cardinal Jaime Sin.
 He eventually rose to become one of the Philippines' most prominent preachers throughout his tenure as rector of Quiapo Church.
 He is also the executive director of the Catholic Mass Media Awards and a member of the Presbyteral Council of the Archdiocese of Manila.

 Early life and education

 Rufino Coronel Sescon Jr. was born on April 20, 1972, in Manila, Philippines.
-He was baptized by then Rev. Fr.
-Ramon Arguelles (currently as the Archbishop-Emeritus of Lipa) at San Jose de Navotas Parish on May 6, 1972.
+He was baptized by Rev. Fr.
+Ramon Arguelles at the San Jose de Navotas Parish in Navotas (then part of Rizal) on May 6, 1972.
 An alumnus of Colegio de San Juan de Letran, he then studied philosophy and theology in San Carlos Seminary, where he obtained master's degrees in both disciplines.